Are Private Investigators Legal? [Capabilities & Limitations]

 Who is a private investigator?

-Private investigators also provide expertise in areas where verification is needed, such as insurance fraud or even investigating investment groups.
+Private investigators also provide expertise in areas where verification is needed, such as insurance fraud or investigating investment groups.

 Is the use of private investigators legal?